thepmsquare/square_database/README.md

 ### v1.0.2

-- database creation logic change
+- database creation logic change.

 ### v1.0.1

-- no changes (password erase from history)
+- no changes. (password erase from history.)

 ### v1.0.0

-- initial commit
+- initial commit.

 ## Feedback is appreciated.
 Thank you!